KaiXiechaoren/KaiXie.homepage.github.io/_pages/about.md

 # 📝 Publications

 -  *2025.04:*  **Kai Xie**, and Attila Szolnoki,  "Reputation in public goods cooperation under double Q-learning protocol", in Chaos, Solitons and Fractals, April.
-2025. (**Top Journal, CAS Tier 1**)
+2025. (🏆**Top Journal, CAS Tier 1**)
 -    *2024.09:* **Kai Xie**, Yaojun Liu, and Tingjin Liu,  "Unveiling the masks: Deception and reputation in spatial prisoner’s dilemma game", in Chaos, Solitons and Fractals, September.
-2024.(**Top Journal, CAS Tier 1**)
+2024.(🏆**Top Journal, CAS Tier 1**)
 -  *2024.04:* **Kai Xie**, and Tingjin Liu,  "The regulation of good and evi promotes cooperation in public goods game",in Applied Mathematics and Computation, April.
 2024.
 (Top Journal, CAS Tier 2)
 -   *2023.07:*  **Kai Xie**, Xingwen Liu, Huazhang Wang, and Yulian Jiang,  "Multi-heterogeneity public goods evolutionary game on lattice", in Chaos, Solitons and Fractals, July.
-2023 (**Top Journal, CAS Tier 1**)
+2023 (🏆**Top Journal, CAS Tier 1**)
 -   *2022.11:*  **Kai Xie**, Xingwen Liu, Hao Chen and Jun Yang,  "Preferential selection and expected payoff drive cooperation in spatial voluntary public goods game", in Physica A: Statistical Mechanics and its Applications, November.
-2022 ( CAS Tier 2)
+2022 (CAS Tier 2)